Kate Hudson Feels Like She Has a Teammate for the First Time Thanks to Danny Fujikawa

 "If I have to go to a dinner meeting, he can be home," she continued.
 "His number one priority is family.
 And when we have our disputes, I feel the thing that allows us to get through them is having the same ultimate goal, and that includes being in each other's life.
 It just feels so nice."

-She's also discovered that co-parenting with exes requires one "to drop the ego."
+She also discovered that co-parenting with exes requires one "to drop the ego."

 "Some people meet, have kids, and end up not being able to figure it out," she said.